 In terms of landscape character, whilst the introduction of the proposed building may be a noticeable addition within the landscape immediately surrounding the site, the limited height of the development, sloping landform of the site and the good levels of existing localised vegetation would assist in integrating the proposal into the local landscape.
-The proposed landscaping measures of sizeable woodland blocks would further assist with this integration.
+The proposed landscaping measures of planting and digging the unit in would further assist with this integration.
 Overall it is considered that the proposal could be accommodated well within the local landscape context.